-The Tumor, Nodes, Metastasis (TNM) staging system is used to assess the anatomic extent of disease (table 1) .
+The 2017 (eighth) tumor, node, metastasis (TNM) staging system is used to assess the anatomic extent of disease and define prognostic stage groups (table 1) .
 The anatomic extent of disease is the most consistent factor that influences prognosis in patients with renal cell carcinoma (RCC) (figure 1).
 (See "Clinical manifestations, evaluation, and staging of renal cell carcinoma", section on 'TNM staging system'.)

 - Kidney.
 In: AJCC Cancer Staging Manual, Springer, New York 2009. p.479.

 - Verhoest G, Avakian R, Bensalah K, et al. Urinary collecting system invasion is an independent prognostic factor of organ confined renal cell carcinoma.
 J Urol 2009; 182:854.

 - Siemer S, Lehmann J, Loch A, et al. Current TNM classification of renal cell carcinoma evaluated: revising stage T3a.
 J Urol 2005; 173:33.